Home » Insights & Tools » Project Management » How to Deal With a Disengaged Project Sponsor

 Common Problems That Could Be Plaguing Your Sponsor Relationship

-The Cure: Communicate precisely what you need.
+The Cure: Communicate exactly what you need.

 In most cases, executives simply don’t understand (or have never been taught) what a good sponsor does.
 You need to fill in their knowledge... without resorting to a 50-slide PowerPoint presentation.